 Effective July 1, 2018, UHS will be discontinuing the Allergy Clinic.
 For more information, please click here.

-Patients are responsible for copays, deductibles and coinsurance as indicated on the insurance explanation of payment.
+Patients are responsible for copays, deductibles and coinsurance, as well as any non-covered charges, as indicated on the insurance explanation of payment.
 The Patient's Student Account will be charged if a patient balance remains after the insurance has paid.

 Yes, Kent State offers a student health insurance plan through UnitedHealthcare Student Resources.
 You may visit their website at www.uhcsr.com.